An Entropy Clustering Approach for Assessing Visual Question Difficulty: Introduction

 These works have revealed why multiple answers may arise and when they disagree, however this is not enough to find out how multiple answers make the visual question difficult for VQA models.
 Malinowski \etal \cite{Malinowski_2015_ICCV} reported that the disagreement harms the performance of the VQA model, therefore the diversity of answers should be an important clue.
 However, formulating the (dis)agreement as binary (single or multiple answers) drops the information of the extent how diverse multiple answers are.
 For example, suppose two different answers are given to a visual question.
 This may mean that ``five people gave one answer and the other five gave the other answer,'' or, that ``one gave one answer and the rest 9 gave the other.''
 In the latter case, the answer given by the first annotator may be noisy, hence not suitable for taking into account.
 To remove such noisy answers, prior work \cite{Gurari2017CHI,Bhattacharya_2019_ICCV} employed a minimum number of answer agreement.
 If the agreement threshold is set to $m=2$ (at least two annotators are needed for each answer to be valid), then the answer given by the single annotator is ignored.
 However setting a threshold is ad-hoc and different threshold may lead to different results when other datasets annotated by more (other than 10) workers would be available.

-In this paper, we propose to use the entropy of answer distribution, instead of answer (dis)agreement.
-Let $A$ is the set of answers, and the entropy $H(A)$ is defined by
+In this paper, we propose to use the entropy values of answer predictions produced by different VQA models to evaluate the difficulty of visual questions for the models, in contrast to prior work \cite{DBLP:conf/hcomp/YangGG18} that uses the entropy of ground truth answers as a metric of diversity or (dis)agreement of annotations.
 In general, entropy is large when the distribution is broad, and small when it has a narrow peak.
-This is a simple but useful indicator of the diversity of answers in ground truth annotations.
-Yang \etal \cite{DBLP:conf/hcomp/YangGG18} used the entropy as a metric of diversity for the task of predicting the answer distribution of ground truth annotations.
-This is beneficial for investigating how diverse human annotations are, and evaluating how difficult visual questions are for humans.

-In contrast, we use the entropy values of answer predictions produced by different VQA models to evaluate the difficulty of visual questions for the models.
-Entropy values are available at no additional cost because it is common to predict an answer distribution by using softmax for computing the cross entropy loss.
 To the best of our knowledge, this is the first work to use entropy for analysing the difficulty of visual questions.

 The use of the entropy of answer distribution enables us to analyse visual questions in a novel aspect.
 Prior works have reported overall performance as well as performances on three subsets of VQA v2 \cite{balanced_vqa_v2}; Yes/No (answers are yes or no for questions such as ``Is it ...'' and ``Does she ...''), Numbers (answers are counts, numbers, or numeric, ``How many ...''), and Others (other answers, ``What is ...'').
 These three types have different difficulties (\ie, Yes/No type is easier, Other type is harder), and performances of each type are useful to highlight how models behave to different types of visual questions.
 In fact, usually the first two words carry the information of the entire question \cite{Gurari2017CHI}, and previous work \cite{Agrawal_2018_CVPR} uses this fact to switch the internal model to adopt suitable components to each type.
 This categorization of question types is useful, however not enough to find which visual questions are difficult.
 If we can evaluate the difficulty of visual questions, this could push forward the development of better VQA models.